JoseCanova/JoseCanova/README.md

 I told him..was your book
 You bought ..i read.. we read it..

+He thought the same so i said pay attention..
+On what i did..
  My brother say "do not say leys pray"..
 Oh yeah?from what i said few moments im prokissing money from how mane beera we can takem.